 Solo Exhibitions & Installations

-Tomás Saraceno’s Solo Show will be the third Carte Blanche exhibition at Palais de Tokyo, the leading Parisian venue for contemporary art.
+Tomás Saraceno’s Solo Show will be the fourth Carte Blanche exhibition at Palais de Tokyo, the leading Parisian venue for contemporary art.
 Opening autumn.

 Solo Exhibitions & Installations